 The fact that hackers were able to breach JPL with a Raspberry Pi means that even the most technologically advanced organization in the world is not immune to a cheap, easy-to-use device.
 Just think what an amateur hacker could do to your networks with a little know-how.

-Raspberry Pi, which was used as a point of entry to JPL’s network, is a single-board computer the size of a credit card.
+What is a Raspberry Pi?
+It’s a single-board computer the size of a credit card.
 It’s widely popular for its diverse capabilities and low price.
 It’s often used to teach beginners how to code or when building various DIY projects.
 However, this time it was utilized for more nefarious purposes.

 Want to read more like this?